WVF Ag Consulting

 • Leadership thinks the solution is ‘hire better salespeople.’

-Let me be clear.
 This is a systems problem.

 Most biological companies are using a chemistry playbook to sell biology.
 And it doesn’t work.